hiepph/dotfiles/README.md

 + 3 copies: local SSD, storage HDD, and AWS S3.
 + 2 copies in different mediums: local SSD and storage HDD.
-+ 1 offiste: AWS S3.
++ 1 offsite: AWS S3.

-[2] To be able to use the backup script: `ln -s $PWD/backup/scripts backup`
+[2] To be able to use the backup scripts: `ln -s $PWD/backup/scripts backup`

-More instructions is described in `backup` directory.
+More instructions are described in `backup` directory.

 # Secret manager